vvaltchev/tilck/README.md

     ./build/run_qemu

-NOTE: in case your kernel don't have KVM support for any reason, you can always run QEMU using full-software virtualization:
+NOTE: in case your kernel doesn't have KVM support for any reason, you can always run QEMU using full-software virtualization:

     ./build/run_nokvm_qemu